rossgeesman/geocoding/README.md

 # Excercise Overview

 ## Setup
 You can setup and run this app as described in the original repo.
+Run tests with `rspec spec`.

 Here are the main features: